header source

 Challenges

-From here, I will focus on Kaiden charts and identify the problematic elements.
+From here, I'll focus on the Kaiden patterns and identify the problematic elements.

-Kaiden seems to be a rank that cannot be passed unless the main elements of IIDX meet the standards.
-In other words, if you can't handle the four elements of random play, vertical play, plates, and low-speed, you'll be told, "You can't have Kaiden."
-Each of the four songs has different difficulties, and it's a well-designed rank.
+It seems that Kaiden is a dan level that can't be passed unless the main elements of IIDX meet the standard.
+In other words, if you can't handle rapid hitting, vertical chains, turntables, and slow speeds, you'll be told "You're not worthy of Kaiden".
+Each of the 4 songs has a different difficulty, making it a well-designed dan level.
 Let's look at these elements individually.

-The top charts of ☆12 are lined up, so you need to handle high density to the extent that the rank gauge doesn't decrease.
+Since it includes the top ☆12 patterns, you need to be able to handle high density at least to the extent that the dan gauge doesn't decrease.
 For example, looking at the last part of EMERALDAS, there are about 40 notes in one measure.
-At BPM176, it's 1.36 seconds/measure, so it's about 30 notes/second density.
-Pressing everything is too challenging at the trial stage, but you need to be able to press such high density to the extent that the gauge doesn't run out.
+At BPM 176 with 1.36 seconds/measure, it's about 30 notes/second.
+Hitting all of them is too difficult at the challenge stage, but you need to be able to hit such high density to the extent that the gauge doesn't run out.

-The first thing that comes to mind with vertical play is Himiko, but it's short, so I don't think there's much need to be conscious of it in the rank gauge.
-The challenge is the two parts of Mei.
+The first thing that comes to mind for vertical chains is Himiko, but it's short, so I don't think it needs to be considered much for the dan gauge.
+The challenge is the two parts in Mei.

-One is the fine vertical play (first half).
-It's often said to be like a chart with S-random applied, and it makes sense.
+One is the detailed vertical chains (first half).
+It's often said to be like a pattern with S-Ran applied, which makes sense.
 You need the skill to increase the gauge here.
-It also seems necessary for improving the stability of other keyboard parts.
+It also seems to be a necessary skill for improving stability in other keyboard parts.

-The other is the combination of acceleration & vertical play, which is a hellish combination.
-I haven't experienced it properly yet, but I've heard it's really tough.
-Black Squid is also said to be a dangerous combination.
-You need to be able to press to the extent that you don't fall.
+The other is the hellish combination of acceleration & vertical chains.
+I haven't properly experienced it yet, but I often hear that this is extremely tough.
+I hear that Black Ika is similarly tough with the same combination.
+You need to be able to hit it to the extent that you don't fail.

-It's only used in Shakunetsu, but for keyboard maniacs, this raises the difficulty of Kaiden.
-I don't understand it at all, so I have nothing to say at this point.
+It's only used in Shakunetsu, but for keyboard maniacs, this is what increases the difficulty of Kaiden.
+I don't understand it at all, so there's nothing I can say at this point.

-Kaiden is synonymous with low-speed, and 3 out of 4 songs have low-speed parts.
-Needless to say, the low-speed of Mei is the boss of Kaiden, boasting overwhelming difficulty.
-According to numerous experiences, if your fundamental skills are above a certain level, you'll either fall at Shakunetsu or at the low-speed of Mei.
+When you think of Kaiden, you think of slow speed, and 3 out of 4 songs have slow parts.
+The well-known slow part of Mei is the boss of Kaiden, boasting overwhelming difficulty.
+From the numerous experiences I've seen, if you have a certain level of skill, you either fail on Shakunetsu or on the slow part of Mei.

-EMERALDAS is not so much, but in Himiko and Mei, the gauge can melt, so you need to be able to respond to and hit sudden speed changes.
-Setting aside the difficulty of the arrangement, the last part of Himiko has 48 notes in one measure at BPM88, so it's about 17.6 notes/second.
-It seems to be close to the difficulty of the difficult part of ☆11's quasar(A).
-It's a terrifying chart that's hard to gear change.
+EMERALDAS isn't that bad, but in Himiko and Mei, the gauge can melt, so you need to be able to adapt to sudden speed changes and hit.
+Aside from the difficulty of the placement, the last part of Himiko has 48 notes in one measure at BPM 88, which is about 17.6 notes/second.
+It seems to be close to the difficult part of quasar(A) at ☆11.
+It's a terrifying pattern where it's also difficult to change gears.

 Countermeasures and Practice

-Now, based on the information so far, I will consider what I need to do.
+Now, based on this information, I'll consider what I need to do.

-From this, I considered that while horizontal recognition and block recognition are growing, pressing in time with the rhythm and the accompanying vertical recognition are not growing.
-Conversely, being able to press in time with the rhythm, that is, achieving a high score, may be the foundation for plates and low-speed.
+From this, I think the situation is that while horizontal recognition and block recognition have developed, hitting in rhythm and the accompanying vertical recognition haven't developed.
+Conversely, if I can hit in rhythm, that is, if I can get high scores, it might be the foundation for turntables and slow speed.

-Thinking about it, plates are based on being able to turn a certain number regularly, and low-speed is just a change in scroll speed with the same rhythm, so it's understandable that it's hard to acquire even if you're a mole-whacking maniac.
-As a reflex presser, I don't understand the expressions "practice with high BPM songs" or "in line with medium-speed charts," but I feel a sign that I might understand if I can rhythm press.
+Thinking about it, the basics of turntables are being able to spin a certain number regularly, and for slow speed, only the scroll speed changes while the rhythm remains the same, so it makes sense that it's hard to acquire these skills just by playing Whack-a-Mole Mania.
+As a reflex hitter, I didn't understand the meaning of expressions like "practice with high BPM songs" or "match to medium speed patterns", but I feel a sign that I might understand if I can hit on rhythm.

-Furthermore, in high density and vertical play, you tend to hit the limit of the ability to press by sight, and you need to skip recognition to some extent.
-You need to do things like pressing some lanes at 16ths, pressing denim at 8ths, or vertical pressing to the melody to be able to fight.
-While working on sl10, I feel the necessity of pressing relying on rhythm based on experience, and I suspect that it's necessary to cultivate both recognition and rhythm pressing.
+Furthermore, with high density and vertical chains, it's easy to hit the limit of the ability to see and hit, and there's a need to skip some recognition.
+You can't compete unless you do things like hitting some lanes in 16th notes, hitting denim in 8th notes, or matching vertical chains to the melody.
+While working on sl10, I've felt the need to rely on rhythm to hit based on experience, and I infer that both recognition ability and rhythm need to be developed.

-Therefore, I will incorporate practice to press in time with the rhythm and achieve high scores while practicing individual elements.
+Therefore, I'll incorporate practice to hit on rhythm and get high scores, while also practicing individual elements.

 Practice: Score

-I will start with simple charts and move to the next chart once AAA becomes stable.
-There are plenty of charts, so I will try practicing by selecting low difficulty in the 1st and 2nd songs of AC, aiming to improve scores on BMS songs that are EXH or full combo.
-First, focus on shining.
+I'll start with simple patterns and move on to the next pattern when AAA becomes stable.
+There are plenty of patterns, so I'll try practicing low difficulty on the 1st or 2nd song of AC, or aim to improve scores on BMS songs that I've EXH'd or Full Combo'd.
+First, I'll focus on lighting them up.

-There's often advice written in another dimension like "look at the number of plates and if it's even..." but I can't even see if it's even or odd.
+Often there's otherworldly advice written like "Look at the number and if it's even...", but I can't even see if it's odd or even.
 No, I might not be looking at all.
-To be able to allocate awareness to plates while also hitting keyboards, I will get used to it starting with simple ones.
+To get used to focusing on the turntable while also hitting the keyboard, I'll start with simple ones and get used to it gradually.

-In BMS, I will get used to turning plates that are easy to understand on the 3rd Plate Difficulty Table, and in AC, aim to light Hard on ☆9,10.
-The goal for the time being is to be able to hard plate ☆11 plate charts.
+For BMS, I'll get used to spinning easy-to-understand turntables on the 3rd Turntable Difficulty Table, and for AC, I'll aim to light up Hard on ☆9,10.
+For now, my goal is to be able to Hard ☆11 turntable patterns.

-It's tough to practice on AC, so I'll practice low-speed from low difficulty by doubling the high-speed on BMS.
-Even the standard difficulty table ☆8 was suspicious, so I want to start from here and work until I can hit simple ☆12.
+It's tough to practice on AC, so I'll start with low difficulty on BMS with double Hi-Speed.
+Since even ☆8 on the normal difficulty table was shaky, I want to start from here and work on it until I can hit simple ☆12s.

-In beatoraja, you can switch accounts at startup, so I'll split it into a low-speed account to easily see the progress of the lamp.
+In beatoraja, you can switch accounts at startup, so I'll separate a low-speed account to easily see the progress of lamps.

 Other Practice

-It seems okay to continue as before with random play and vertical play like S-random.
-Looking at the transition of the Easy gauge when doing Kaiden songs with random, it seems that I can probably press to the extent that the gauge increases at this point.
-However, since regular is unknown, and to increase stability, it seems necessary to continue refining.
+Rapid hitting and vertical chains like S-Ran can be continued as before.
+Looking at the progress of the Easy gauge when playing Kaiden songs on Random, it seems I can hit them to the extent that the gauge increases at this point.
+However, Regular is still unknown, and continued effort seems necessary to increase stability.

-I also want to train regular vertical play.
-It seems useful for aiming for the low-speed of Mei and ☆11 All White, and it seems fun to fight with peculiar charts.
-I want to progress the 2nd Phase Vertical Play Difficulty Table which is a parade of strange charts as a diversion.
-I crawled at 2% when it stopped due to a personal accident.
+I also want to train normal vertical chains.
+It seems useful for aiming for Mei's slow speed and All-White on ☆11, and it seems fun to be able to fight bizarre patterns.
+I want to progress through the 2nd Term Rapid Hitting Difficulty Table, which is a parade of weird patterns, as a change of pace.
+When it stopped due to a human accident, I crawled at 2%.

-Similarly, I want to train CN as well.
-For some reason, I like many songs with CN charts.
-In BMS, there's a difficulty table full of udon charts called the 3rd Phase LN Difficulty Table, so I want to practice to be able to press common sense charts around ◆8 firmly.
+Similarly, I want to train CN.
+For some reason, I like many songs with CN patterns.
+For BMS, there's the 3rd Term LN Difficulty Table, which is full of noodle patterns, so I want to practice to be able to firmly hit sensible patterns around ◆8.

 Summary

-There are too many challenges, and it became long, but in short, it can be summarized as "do what you've been avoiding."
+It got long because there are too many challenges, but in short, it can be summarized as "do what you've been avoiding until now".

-From September, while continuing to challenge existing high-density charts, I will incorporate the following practice.
-Probably, while doing it, the AC version will change, and I won't be able to take Kaiden, so I plan to work on it carefully.
+From September, while continuing to challenge existing high-density patterns, I'll incorporate the following practice.
+Probably the AC version will change and I won't be able to take Kaiden while I'm doing this, so I plan to work on it slowly.

 • Aim for scores

-• Progress difficulty tables like vertical play and LN as a diversion
+• Progress through difficulty tables for vertical chains and LN as a change of pace

-The biggest discovery is that I actually felt that this game might be a game where you press buttons in time with the music.
-Whether this is correct, and what the world beyond practice looks like, I look forward to in a few months.
+The biggest discovery is that I felt that this game might actually be a game about pressing buttons in time with the music.
+Whether this is correct, what kind of world I'll see after practice.
+I'm looking forward to it in a few months.

 Share